Search

 Whether you are an engineer or an architect, it’s often easy to underestimate the power of networking and what it can do for your career in the long run.
 It’s no longer enough to be the “tech guru” and the firefighter in your organization.
 While many people may look up to you in times of trouble, you could find yourself left high and dry when it comes to actually going up the ladder or moving jobs.

 Why is that, you may ask.
 That’s because career moves involve a lot more than technical skills – communication and visibility become crucial when it comes to mid-management or senior roles.
 The common refrain is that techies don’t require any social or networking skills.
 But that could be the biggest mistake that you make in your career.
-As you move up into senior roles, it’s no longer about sitting at your desk, sipping a latte, coding and answering emails and text and closing issues.
-It’s about getting out there, meeting people and having the right connect at times of need.
-In other words, a personal network is as important to engineers and architects as it to people in sales and product management.
+As you move up into senior roles, it’s no longer about sitting at your desk, sipping a latte, coding and answering emails and text, and closing issues.
+It’s about getting out there, meeting people, and having the right connection at times of need.
+In other words, a personal network is as important to engineers and architects as it is to people in sales and product management.

-If you are not much of a people-person, this may sound daunting.
+If you are not much of a people person, this may sound daunting.
 However, if you understand why networking is important, you will be more inclined to build your own network.
 And, as you go along, networking should just get ingrained into your daily role, both in the office and outside of it.

 Networking: Essential for Career Advancement